iKarwan/YTKillerPlus/README.md

 ## Updating..
-* NOTE !!! when u want to update the iPA u need to use the method that used in the first time installed .
+* deprecated | NOTE !!! when u want to update the iPA u need to use the method that used in the first time installed .
-* don't switch between install method as that breaks the license .
+* deprecated | don't switch between install method as that breaks the license .

+* You can now duplicate or switch between installing method .

 ## Localization..